VegaASM/Artemis/README.md

 **What do I need to do before running Artemis?**

-You will also need a boot.dol file placed in the Artemis/dol folder.
+You will need a boot.dol file placed in the Artemis/dol folder.
 For more info about the DOL format, read this-->> https://wiibrew.org/wiki/DOL

 **I have boot.dol ready.
 How do I run Artemis?**